9 Things You Should Know about Recreational Drugs

 When talking, pay close attention to the suspected user’s eyes, which will often be bloodshot or heavy lidded, pupils will likely be dilated (though not in all cases) and the user’s vision may well be blurred.
 Their speech may be slurred and they may not make much sense.

 If they have taken hallucinogens such as mushrooms, mescaline or LSD, people may attempt to interact with their hallucinations.
-Mood swings, paranoia and anxiety are common side-effects of many drugs, as are drowsiness and confusion.
+Mood swings, paranoia and anxiety are common side-effects of many drugs, as are drowsiness and confusion and searching someone can be fraught with dangers.

 Keep in mind also that it is possible that the person has not intended to ingest drugs.
 ‘Spiking’ drinks (putting alcohol or drugs such as MDMA into people’s drinks without their knowledge or consent) is an alarmingly common (and incredibly dangerous) practice in the UK.
 Sometimes, this is done as a sick prank, but other times the intent is more serious and can include robbery or even sexual assault.
 Under UK law, spiking a person’s drink carries a maximum sentence of 10 years in prison, with more years added if the ultimate intention is to perpetrate robbery or any kind of assault.